Olliekse/web-larek-frontend/README_en.md

 }
 ```

+Key features:

+- Generic type parameter for component data
+- Null checking and validation for DOM operations
+- Type-safe event emission
+- Protected helper methods for common DOM operations

 ##### Model

 Base class for all data models in the application.
-Implements state management with type-safe updates.
+Implements state management with type-safe updates and event emission.

 ```typescript
 /**